BnDLett/mlog-interpreter/README.md

 interpreter.

 # Speed
-**Up to** 40 million instructions/second with a dummy test.
+**Up to** 232 million instructions/second with just noops.
 I plan on hopefully increasing this.

 # Usage
 Currently, this isn't designed to be used actively.
 This is closer to being a proof-of-concept rather than being a